 Youth unemployment already sat at 11.8% before the crisis and will inevitably rise further.
 In some countries it was already as high as 57% (South Africa) and 32% (Spain).
 A global survey (May 2020) by the ILO and partners of the Global Initiative on Decent Jobs for Youth reveals that over one in six young people surveyed have stopped working since the onset of the COVID‑19 crisis.
 Among young people who have remained in employment, working hours have fallen by 23%.
 From previous crises, we have learned that young workers (as well as old workers) find it particularly hard to find work after a crisis, and being young and unemployed for an extended period impacts lifelong career and livelihood prospects.

-Lockdown measures have a severe impact on informal workers, including but not limited to, migrant workers.
+Lockdown measures have a severe impact on informal workers, including but not limited to, migrant workers, and in some countries, temporary workers.
 They face long periods of hardship with no form of social protection and often without access to healthcare.
 Already before the pandemic, over 60% of the global workforce was in the informal sector, with much higher numbers in emerging economies.
 As the employment crisis takes hold, this proportion is likely to grow.
-The COVID-19 crisis has highlighted the need to ensure that all workers are treated equally, especially in countries with large numbers of immigrant and temporary workers who are often in the informal economy and lack social protections.
+The COVID-19 crisis has highlighted the need to ensure that all workers are treated equally, especially in countries with large numbers of immigrant workers who are often in the informal economy and lack social protection.

 Today’s crisis has exposed the fact that safety nets are insufficiently tailored to 21st century ways of working.
 Consequently, many people in diverse forms of work are not able to effectively access relief measures.
 Moreover, the pandemic highlights the urgent imperative to design social safety nets that are relevant and valuable to both businesses and workers, sharing costs and benefits appropriately.
 The ILO Centenary Declaration for the Future of Work set forth plans for such an approach, but the current pandemic raises the urgency of implementing these plans.